Flange / Add Wall

 Corners

 Where two walls meet, Miter corners (on by default) extends each flat toward its neighbor and cuts it back square through the sheet — exactly the straight miter line a plasma or laser cuts in the flat pattern, at 90° or any other bend angle.
+Corners that aren't square get the full treatment too: fold up two adjacent sides of a hexagon and the bends themselves are cut back along the corner, so the folded metal never overlaps itself at the sharper angle.
 A miter gap (default a quarter of material thickness) keeps the part bendable from a single sheet.
 Optional Corner relief punches a round relief hole at each corner, sized by its own radius input, so folds don't tear at the brake.

 Bend control

 Set flange height, bend radius, and angle; flip the fold direction; add side gaps and end extensions.
+By default a wall folds toward the same side as the sheet's top face — the natural direction — and Invert flips it to the other side.
+Every wall also carries drag handles in the 3D view: pull the arrow along the wall to set its height, or swing the handle at the wall tip to change the bend angle — the preview folds live under your cursor.
+Drag the angle straight through flat and the bend flips to the other side of the sheet automatically; on a multi-wall flange, dragging any one wall moves them all together.
 Height is measured to Inner Faces / Outer Faces / Tangent To Bend and position is Adjacent / Inside / Outside / Tangent — the same definitions as Fusion 360, so a 1-inch flange means the same thing in both programs.
 An impossible height reports a clear error instead of a silently missing wall.